alessandronastasi/Python_scripts/README.md

 # Python_scripts
-All Python scripts potentially useful in future
+All Python scripts potentially useful for the future